cholla-hydro/cholla/README.md

 Most of the configuration options available in *Cholla* are selected by commenting/uncommenting the appropriate line within the makefile, e.g. single vs double precision, output format, the reconstruction method, Riemann solver, integrator, and cooling.
 The entire code must be recompiled any time you change the configuration.

-A few options must be specified on the 'FLAGS' line in the makefile.
-These include the h correction (-DH_CORRECTION), dual energy (-DDE), the static gravity module (-DSTATIC_GRAV), and the passive scalar flag (-DSCALAR).
-It is strongly recommended that you include the dual energy flag when cooling is turned on.
+For more information on the various options, see the "Makefile" page of the wiki.

 Running Cholla